 Hot Process vs. Cold Process Soap (Which is Better?)

-"I want to make soap," I told my husband one day.
+"I want to make soap," I told my husband one day several years ago.
 My step-daughter, Kylee Lane, owner of Luxury Lane Soap, is a pro-soap maker, and I have long loved and admired her beautiful, unique handmade soaps.
+I love seeing the handmade soaps in the Farmer's Markets and Craft Fairs!
+I love smelling them when I see them in boutiques.
+But which is the better way?
+Hot Process or Cold Process soap making?

 There are many other reasons to make your own soap, and I wrote an article quite a while back on the Killer Toxins Lurking in most soaps you purchase.
 Being able to wash yourself and your children with pure, natural ingredients that you choose is one of the best feelings in the world.
 (IMHO).